Supporting children with special educational needs and disabilities.

 Teaching and Learning Part 2 – Provision & Resources

 Here at Nursery whatever the children need the children get.
 The Nursery owner provides resources, equipment, furniture and foods that are of a high quality.
 Nursery staff monitor the children’s interests, next steps and efforts and provide appropriate equipment for the children to use.
 Our Nursery has a purpose built sensory room which provides a calm environment in which children can spend their time.
 In here they enjoy the special effect lighting and watch the Starlit ceiling as they rest a while.
-The sensory room has a variety of tactile and natural resources which the children can explore.
+The sensory room has a variety of tactile and natural resources which the babies can explore.
 The environment can be changed easily using wooden interlinking furniture to maintain the children’s interest and to create a sense of wonder.
 Staff ratios are always maintained and we sometimes have more staff than are needed which allows for small and 1:1 activities for children needing a little more direction than they would get in a larger group.
 When we have meetings with parents to discuss children’s development and additional needs that may require targets or renew strategies, we always try to make the Key person and SENCO available to attend.
 Any funding which we receive for children with additional needs is directly used to make the child’s time here at Nursery beneficial and accessible.
 We have good relations with the local children’s Centres and any events or training which they offer we always share with the parents and often signpost parents to workshops or cluster meetings for support and advice.

 Staff monitor their key children as they make steps through the Early Years Foundation Stage.
-Parents are informed about their child’s development through meetings, parent’s evenings and home links.
+Parents are informed about their child’s development through meetings, monthly activity sheets, parent’s evenings and home links.
 Informal discussions as the child arrives and is collected from Nursery keep the parents informed of what their child has been doing and what learning has been taking place.
 Regular Newsletters keep parents up to date with changes in policy, and other relevant matters which they need to be aware of.
 When staff feel their key children are not achieving they liaise with the setting’s SENCO and the observations in place will be discussed.
 If it is agreed that the child is struggling to meet set targets then parents will be invited in to obtain consent before taking the matter any further.
 Parents are encouraged to liaise with staff regarding their children’s family life and contribute to their child’s learning here at Nursery.
 If a Request For Guidance is recommended our Inclusion Teacher will come and observe the child and make any suggestions and possibly suggest that the child be put on the Code of Practise.
 Consent and involvement will be sought from the parents for this and they will be involved when deciding on targets for the child to work towards.
 We pride ourselves as having highly effective systems in place when we work in partnership with parents.
 Their views are always welcome and we respect them as the main carer for their child.

 We understand the importance of good transitions where information can be shared effectively between everyone involved in caring for the child.
 When settling in to Nursery life we offer the children settling in sessions which the parents are invited to attend where they can meet their child’s key person and discuss their child’s interests, likes, dislikes, etc. We also ask the parents to fill in an Initial assessment form which will be used as a baseline for staff to plan the child’s next steps.
 As the children make steps through the curriculum staff record these as achievements, but only when the child is confident.
 Any evidence of children’s learning is forwarded on to any other settings or schools which a child is starting.
 All staff complete a transition document which records the child’s age band of development from the Early Years Foundation Stage and writes a report from observations they have seen.